FAQs | SQL Database Exports

 Q: Can we receive the backup in a non-SQL format?

-Yes, we can do a .csv file from reports, but it would need to be re-scoped and include SC hours.
+The Professional Services team can pull a .CSV file from reports, but it would need to be re-scoped through your Account Manager.

 Q: Can we pick the time that the backup is run?